Hotel Regency

 The Review

-Hotel Regency is the Florence stay for travellers who want the city quiet.
-The Piazza Massimo D'Azeglio sits four streets east of the Sant'Ambrogio market and ten minutes' walk north of Santa Croce — a leafy nineteenth-century square that the day-tripper routes don't reach.
-The villa was painstakingly restored by Amedeo Ottaviani as his personal Florentine residence and operates with the rhythm of a family home that happens to take guests: small front desk, no spa, no pool, no fitness centre, but a private garden courtyard for breakfast under magnolia trees and a dining room that doubles as the most under-rated restaurant in the Santa Croce quarter.
+The Regency is the Florence stay for travellers who want the city quiet.
+Piazza d'Azeglio sits four streets from the Sant'Ambrogio market and ten minutes north of Santa Croce — a leafy nineteenth-century square the day-tripper routes never find — and the villa runs with the rhythm of a family house that happens to take guests: small front desk, no spa, no pool, and a walled garden where breakfast is laid under the magnolias.

 Icon of Here for You